hbctraining/Intro-to-R/lessons/07_ggplot2.md

  ![ggscatter1.1](../img/ggscatter-2.png)

-Alternatively, we could color based on celltype by changing it to `color =celltype`.
-Let's try something different and have both **celltype and genotype identified on the plot**.
-To do this we can assign the `shape` aesthetic the column header, so that each celltype is plotted with a different shaped data point.
-Add in `shape = celltype` to your aesthetic and see how it changes your plot:
+Let's try to have both **celltype and genotype represented on the plot**.
+To do this we can assign the `shape` argument in `aes()` the celltype column, so that each celltype is plotted with a different shaped data point.

 ```r
 ggplot(new_metadata) +